HaydnRogan/lammps/doc/src/fix_rigid_abrade.rst

 Rigid-body properties are calculated through the triangulation defined about the surface atom's positions.
 Each facet is stored in the :doc:`angles <angles>` data structure and connected to a common origin to form a series of tetrahedra.
-From these tetrahedra, the volume, mass, and inertia of the filled particles are calculated :ref:`(Tonon) <Tonon>` and used to resolve the rigid-body dynamics.
+From these tetrahedra, the volume, mass, and inertia of the filled particles are calculated using explicit equations from :ref:`(Tonon) <Tonon>` and used to resolve the rigid-body dynamics.

 .. note::